 - If a CBS client develops symptoms of the virus, they must call their Doctor and tell them they suspect they have coronavirus and follow their instructions.
 They must then immediately inform CBS by telephone or email.

-- CBS staff are required to ask their clients a range of questions before entering their home.
+- CBS staff are required to ask their clients a range of questions before entering their home or before that client enters a CBS office or social hub.
 (See our FAQs page for more information)

 For more information please visit our coronavirus FAQs page.